w3c/wai-website/pages/about/groups/task-forces/wcag2ict.md

 The WCAG2ICT Task Force supports the deliverables of the [Accessibility Guidelines (AG) Working Group](/about/groups/agwg/).

-For details of the current work, see the WCAG2ICT Task Force wiki.
-(Does the TF have a wiki?)
+For details of the current work, see the [WCAG2ICT Task Force wiki](https://github.com/w3c/wcag2ict/wiki).

 ## Contribute to the work